Next.js (Pages Router)

 Start by adding the necessary packages to your Next.js project:

-npm install @apollo/client graphql react-markdown
+npm install pmkin react-markdown

 Set up your PMKIN API key as an environment variable.
 Create a .env.local file in your project root: